Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/2018-04-02-What_Is_The_Difference_Between_Unicode_and_UTF8.md

 ---
 layout: post
-title: What is the differenc between Unicode and UTF-8?
+title: What is the difference between Unicode and UTF-8?
 subtitle: UTF-8 is an encoding and Unicode is a character set
 category: Natural Language Processing Labs
 tags: [nlp, encoding]